Looking after your emotional health

 Some challenges are common to all parents and some specific to single parents.
-Whatever issues you face you can be sure that there are others out there who are going through similar experiences and who would also find it useful to share their thoughts, feelings and experiences.
-Gingerbread has local groups run by single parents and an online forum.
+Whatever issues you face, you can be sure that there are others out there who are going through similar experiences and who would also find it useful to share their thoughts and feelings.

 Contact your local Family Information Service to find out about facilities for young children in your area.
 They should have details of parent and toddler groups and other activities where you will have the opportunity to meet other parents, including single parents.
 Find your local Family Information Service by searching on the website, or contact your local council for details.

 Look out for free entertainment, activities or educational events in your area for both you and your children.
-Events are often publicised in your local library, children’s centre, newspaper or Family Information Service (see above).
+Events are often publicised in your local library, children’s centre, newspaper or through your local Family Information Service.

-If you are interested in further study see our online guide to education for single parents.
-It has lots of information on fees, finances and living costs, as well as support you can get if you are in receipt of benefits or tax credits.
+If you are interested in further study, check out our Education pages for information on fees, finances and living costs, as well as support you can get if you are in receipt of benefits or tax credits.

 0800 100 900